stephanieyaur/interactive-recipe-transformation/README.md

 1. Clone the frontend repo.
 Clone the backend repo.
 2. Inside the root directory of the frontend repo, run ````npm i```` and after that command finishes, ````npm start````
 3. Inside the root directory of the backend repo, run ````pip install -r requirements.py```` and after that command finishes,  ````python app.py````
 4. Go to http://localhost:3000/ and start asking Chef Bot your recipe questions!
-An example recipe could be https://www.allrecipes.com/recipe/16354/easy-meatloaf/
+An example recipe could be https://www.allrecipes.com/recipe/16354/easy-meatloaf/ or https://www.allrecipes.com/recipe/16354/easy-meatloaf/

 ## Description
 To begin, it offers 2 user flows: